How to Get a Naloxone Kit

 - Stigma: Why Words Matter (English)

 - Naloxone: Save a Life & Opioids: What Are They?
 (English)

 The Health Unit is committed to increasing access to harm reduction services to prevent opioid overdose-related deaths.
-The ONP, offered through the Health Unit, distributes Naloxone nasal spray (a drug that can temporarily reverse the effects of opioids) to eligible community organizations to distribute to their clients who use opioids or are at risk of an opioid overdose, and their friends and families.
-If you are interested in becoming an ONP community partner, and would like additional information, please visit our Community Partners section.
+The Ontario Naloxone Program, offered through the Health Unit, distributes Naloxone nasal spray (a drug that can temporarily reverse the effects of opioids) to eligible community organizations to distribute to their clients who use opioids or are at risk of an opioid overdose, and their friends and families.
+If you are interested in becoming an Ontario Naloxone Program community partner, and would like additional information, such as eligibility criteria and agency requirements, please visit our Community Partners section.